 The capitalist system aggressively pursues cheap labor, dividing workers along racial, gender, and class lines and making them vulnerable to employer control.

-It is inevitable for countries that have a fast population increase and dismal economic situation to provide unacceptably low salaries for their workers.
+It is inevitable for developing countries with a fast population increase and a dismal economy to provide unacceptably low wages for their workers.
 Most of these countries come from Southeast Asia and Africa.

-The following is a list of countries having the cheapest labor in the world:
+The following is a list of developing countries having the cheapest labor in the world:

 - The Gambia